-A project is ineligible if it benefits only one agricultural producer, vendor, or individual.
+A project is ineligible if it does not focus on direct producer-to-consumer marketing or benefits only one agricultural producer, vendor, or individual.
 For this grant opportunity, applicants must collaborate with others to benefit the larger community.

 Projects will also be deemed ineligible if they are dependent upon the completion of another project or the receipt of another grant.